Delayed publication of From Melon Fields to Moon Rocks February 8, 2016Posted by diannaobrien in ABC Labs, Charles W. Gehrke General, Publications.

 The book, From Melon Fields to Moon Rocks highlights the adventurous life of Charles W. Gehrke, a biochemist, entrepreneur and family man.

-Published by Yolanda Ciolli’s firm, Compass Flower Press, and designed by Ginny Booker, the book will be released in mid-2016, but you can reserve your copy now and be the first to get From Melon Fields to Moon Rocks.
+Published by Yolanda Ciolli’s firm, Compass Flower Press, and designed by Ginny Booker, the book will be released in April 2017, but you can reserve your copy now and be among the first to get From Melon Fields to Moon Rocks.